blockfirm/pine-api/README.md

 Estimates the transaction fee to be confirmed in the next number of blocks specified by `numberOfBlocks`.

+**Note:** The official Pine app will always use Pine's fee estimation service to ensure a consistent user experience.

 #### Query String Parameters

 | Name | Type | Description |